-The Directors of the Fund Manager are responsible for the other information.
-The other information comprises the information included in the document titled Regular Income Unit Trust Scheme (Jikimu Fund) Report and Financial Statements for the year ended 30 June 2022, but does not include the financial statements and our auditor's report thereon.
+The Directors are responsible for the other information.
+The other information comprises the information included in the Regular Income Unit Trust Scheme (Jikimu Fund) Report and Financial Statements for the year ended 30 June 2023, but does not include the financial statements and our auditor's report thereon.